 In a 1988 interview with Rolling Stone, the late actor and comedian Robin Williams opened up about finding gratitude for life’s hardships, including his recent divorce and the death of his father.
-After one of the most difficult years of his life, Williams said, he took to heart a friend’s advice about finding gratitude.
+After one of the most difficult years of his life, Williams said, he took to heart a friend’s advice about cultivating a sense of thankfulness.

 “Someone said I should send out Buddhist thank-you cards,” he said, “since Buddhists believe that anything that challenges you makes you pull yourself together.”

 With characteristic wit and insight, Williams tapped into the heart of one of the most foundational and empowering teachings of Buddhism: suffering can be our greatest source of transformation.
 The dharma teachings show us how to use all the stuff of life—particularly those unavoidable experiences of pain, loss, and suffering—as fodder for awakening.

 It’s easy to be grateful for life’s “10,000 joys”—but what about it’s “10,000 sorrows”?
 Cultivating an awareness of the gifts of adversity can help us to not only weather the difficult storms of our lives but also come out wiser and more compassionate than ever before.

 True gratitude isn’t limited to experiences of joy, love, and pleasure, as Vipassana teacher Jack Kornfield emphasizes.
 “In certain temples that I’ve been to, there’s actually a prayer that you make asking for difficulties,” he told me last year.
 “May I be given the appropriate difficulties so that my heart can truly open with compassion.
 Imagine asking for that.”

 Kornfield went on to say that his meditation master in the jungles of Thailand would ask him, “Where have you learned more compassion?”